Postmedia-Archive/pantry/README.md

 * shelfLife - number of seconds before a resource reaches it's best-before-date
 * maxLife - number of seconds before a resource spoils
-* capacity - the maximum number of items to keep in the pantry
-* ideal - when cleaning up, the ideal number of items to keep in the pantry
 * caseSensitive - URI should be considered case sensitive when inferring cache key
 * verbosity - possible values are 'DEBUG', 'INFO', 'WARNING' and 'ERROR'  (default is 'INFO')
 * parser - possible values are 'json' and 'xml'  (default is undefined, in which auto-detection by content-type header is used)